Irwin Sobel

 Irwin Sobel (born September 12, 1940) is a scientist and researcher in digital image processing.

 Biography

 Irwin Sobel was born in New York City.
-He graduated from MIT in 1961 and did his Ph.D. research at the Stanford Artificial Intelligence Project (SAIL) with thesis Camera Models and Machine Perception.
-He spent most of his career at HP Labs.
+He graduated from MIT in 1961 and completed his Ph.D. research at the Stanford Artificial Intelligence Project (SAIL) with thesis Camera Models and Machine Perception.

+His Ph.D. advisor was Jerome A. Feldman.

+Starting in 1973, he spent nine years doing postdoctoral research at Columbia University.
+After 1982, he worked as a Senior Researcher at HP Labs.

-Sobel Operator
+Sobel operator

 In 1968, Sobel gave a talk entitled "An Isotropic 3x3 Image Gradient Operator" at SAIL; this method became known as the Sobel operator.
-It should more appropriately be called the Sobel–Feldman operator since it was developed jointly with a colleague, Gary Feldman, also at SAIL.
+It was developed jointly with a colleague, Gary Feldman, also at SAIL.